How To Choose Your Cruise Holiday

 #2.
 Rhine River – Germany

 If this is your very first river cruise, then choose your cruise along the Rhine River.
 It flows through four countries – Germany, Netherlands, France, and Switzerland.
 This way, you’ll get an overview of river cruise life before you try out smaller cruises to lesser-known destinations.

 Sailing between Holland and Switzerland, the one to two-week voyage covers a lot of cultural ground.
 You’ll stop in Cologne, Germany to see the famous cathedral.
 You'll visit Rudesheim to try local Riesling wines.
 And then you'll hit Heidelberg, Germany, with its picturesque, small-town feel.
 Another highlight is the stunning Gothic Cathedral in Strasbourg, France.

-What’s not to love about the Rhine and choosing to embarking on a European river cruise?
+What’s not to love about the Rhine and choosing to embark on a European river cruise?

 Choose your cruise along the Mekong River and see the best parts of Vietnam and Cambodia.
 Start at Siem Reap, where you can visit the towering temples of Angkor Wat.
 Your cruise will continue all the way through to Ho Chi Minh City, Vietnam.

 While this route is mostly rural in between, you will still stop in Phnom Penh, Cambodia’s capital city.
 Experience floating fish markets, gaze at royal residences, pass through rural villages, and see a French Gothic church on your way.

 This is a perfect cruise for an adventure seeker and traveller who is fairly fit.
 If you can climb in and out of basic local panga boats, you’ll be able to participate in the daily excursions more easily, reaching Mekong’s tributaries and rural shore points.

 #4.
 Nile River – Egypt